 Mode of Assessment

 Туре Method Description Weighting

-Summative Coursework Essay (2000 words) 50%
+Summative Coursework Essay (4000 words) 100%

-Summative Coursework Review of a journal article (2000 words) 50%
+Reading List

-Reading List To access the reading list for this module, please visit https://bradford.rl.talis.com/index.html
+To access the reading list for this module, please visit https://bradford.rl.talis.com/index.html

 Please note:

 This module descriptor has been published in advance of the academic year to which it applies.
 Every effort has been made to ensure that the information is accurate at the time of publication, but minor changes may occur given the interval between publishing and commencement of teaching.
 Upon commencement of the module, students will receive a handbook with further detail about the module and any changes will be discussed and/or communicated at this point.